N. 353. Prayer of the mahānāvika Buddhagupta (ca. 7th c. CE)

 Low, James.
 1848.
 “An account of several inscriptions found in Province Wellesley on the peninsula of Malacca.”
 JASB 17 (2), pp. 62–66.
 [URL].
 Pages 63–65.

 Laidlay, J. W. 1848.
 “Note on the inscriptions from Singapore and Province Wellesley, forwarded by the Hon.
 Col. Butterworth, C.B. and Col. J. Low.”
 JASB 17 (2), pp. 66–72.
 [URL].
-Page 71.
+Page 71, plate IV, items 8-11.

 Low, James.
 1886.
-“An account of several inscriptions found in Province Wellesley, on the peinsula of Malacca.”
+“An account of several inscriptions found in Province Wellesley, on the peninsula of Malacca.”
 In: Miscellaneous papers relating to Indo-China, volume I. Edited by Reinhold Rost.
 Trübner’s Oriental Series.
 London: Trübner & Co., pp. 223–226.
 [URL].
 Pages 224–225.

 Laidlay, J. W. 1886.
 “Note on the inscriptions from Singapore and province Wellesley.”
 In: Miscellaneous papers relating to Indo-China, volume I. Edited by Reinhold Rost.
 Trübner’s Oriental Series.
 London: Trübner & Co., pp. 227–232.
 [URL].
-Pages 230–231.
+Pages 230–231, plate IV, items 8-11.

 Jacq-Hergoualc’h, Michel.
 1992.
 La civilisation de ports-entrepôts du sud Kedah (Malaysia) : Ve-XIVe siècle.
 Paris: L’Harmattan.
 Pages 219–221, figure 242.